Madonna as a gay icon: Advocacy and life as an LGBT icon

-20th century (selected)
+Selected 20th century forays

-According to The Hollywood Reporter, Madonna began as one of the first "notable" names in the entertainment industry to advocate in response to the HIV/AIDS epidemic in the 1980s.
-The period affected the community substantially.
-Eric Diaz of Nerdist considered her as "the biggest" and "relevant" among young people talking about these problems when government was ignored the "thousands of mostly gay men dying of AIDS".
+According to The Hollywood Reporter, Madonna began as one of the first "notable" names in the entertainment industry to publicly advocate in response to the HIV/AIDS epidemic in the 1980s.
+The period affected the community or subcultures notably.
+Nerdist's Eric Diaz considered her as "the biggest" and "relevant" among young people talking about these problems when government initially ignored the "thousands of mostly gay men dying of AIDS".
+At some point, she reportedly described the AIDS as "the worst thing to happen to the world since Hitler".